 How Quickly Does Dry Needling Work?

-Some Parkway, MO patients can feel the process working right away, while others have to wait a day or two after their first appointment.
+Some Parkway, MO patients can feel the process working right away, while others may have to wait a day, or may not feel the benefits until their second session.

-This is a common misconception, but no. Acupuncture is a traditional Chinese medical technique, invented thousands of years ago, that aims to align a person’s “life force.”
-Dry needling has its roots in Western medicine and has only become popular in the last couple decades.
+Not really.
+Acupuncture is a traditional Chinese medical technique, practiced for thousands of years, that aims to balance a patient’s flow of energy.
+Dry needling is based on Western medicine and has only reached widespread appeal in the last several decades.

 Will My Insurance Cover Dry Needling?